pitt-crc/keystone-api/README.md

 The container will automatically launch a fully functioning application served via the Gunicorn web server.
 The application is *not* suitable for full production out of the box.
-See the [Settings](#settings) section for a complete overview of availible settings.
+See the [Settings](#settings) section for a complete overview of available settings.

 ### Installing from source

-Installing from source is only recommended for project development or as a fallback for situations where Docker is not available.
+Installing from source is only recommended for developers or as a fallback for situations where Docker is not available.
 Before proceeding with installation, the following system dependencies must be met:

 - A running Celery instance